Azure/app-service-linux-docs/HowTo/gRPC/Windows/README.md

 > [!NOTE]
 > gRPC on Windows App Service is a **Preview** feature for .NET workloads only.

 > [!NOTE]
+> gRPC on Windows App Service is currently compatible with in-process hosting only.

+> [!NOTE]
 > gRPC on Windows App Service currently does not work with Windows containers